 Like other transferrable points like Chase Ultimate Rewards and American Express Membership Rewards, Citi ThankYou points can be redeemed for travel or on gift cards through the Citi Travel Portal.
 Each point will be worth one cent each.
 So the 80,000 point welcome bonus is worth $800 when used this way.

 But you can do much better by transferring points to airlines.
-Citi has a stable of 17 different airline transfer partners.
+Citi has a stable of 18 different airline and hotel transfer partners.
 ThankYou points transfer to all of them on a 1:1 basis, so these 80,000 Citi points will net you 80,000 airline miles.

 Here’s the full list of Citi transfer partners.